realran/Docs/docs/Getting Started/Get a Random Number.md

   - `s_subscriptionId`: the subscription ID.
   - `keyHash`: the proving key hash key associated with the bls public key.
-  - `vrfCoordinator`: the address of the PlatON VRFCoordinator contract.
+  - `vrfCoordinator`: the address of the VRFCoordinator contract.
   - `s_randomWords`: used to store random values.